cloudbuy/kala/README.md

 It's just a bottle app, so you can deploy it the same way you would any bottle app.
 You'll also need to set the mongoDB connection URI and the name of the target database in the configuration.
 An example configuration is included in the repository.
 It is also possible to use environment variables to configure Kala, the key variables are `KALA_MONGODB_URI`, `KALA_MONGODB_DB` and `KALA_CONFIGFILE`.
 If an environment variable is present its value will be used over any supplied in the configuration file.

+### What if I want to use Sentry for exceptions?

+Feel free, simply set in the configuration (either via the `KALA_SENTRY_DSN` environment variable, or the `sentry.dsn` option in the config file) and then install the `raven` client library by whichever means you desire.

 ### Why wouldn't I just use SleepyMongoose? (https://github.com/10gen-labs/sleepy.mongoose/wiki)

 You probably should, if you want a REST API to enable full CRUD against a mongoDB server.
 As far as I can tell there's no way to lock sleepy.mongoose down so as to only allow reads and only allow a particular database, which is what this is designed to do.